Follow-up analyses of the binary-neutron-star signals GW170817 and GW190425 by using post-Newtonian waveform models: Results

 \section{Results}

-We reanalyze the data around BNS coalescence events GW170817 and GW190425 using the corrected \texttt{PNTidal} model.
+We reanalyze the data around BNS coalescence events GW170817 and GW190425 using the corrected \texttt{PNTidal} model\footnote{All results shown in this paper have been obtained with the previous expression of the tidal phase, which is described in the previous version of this paper.
+The modification to the tidal phase Eqs.~(\ref{eq:NUTTidal_phase}) and (\ref{eq:NUTTidal_phase_LamtForm}) is numerically small.
+The phase difference between the previous and modified versions of the tidal phase Eq.~(\ref{eq:NUTTidal_phase}) is less than $\mathcal{O}(10^{-3})$ (rad) up to 1000~Hz for a binary neutron star with $m_A=1.68~M_\odot$, $m_B=1.13~M_\odot$, $\Lambda_A=102$, and $\Lambda_B=840$.
+The difference is less than $\mathcal{O}(10^{-2})$ (rad) up to 200 Hz for a binary exotic compact object with $m_A=13~M_\odot$, $m_B=6.6~M_\odot$, $\Lambda_A=-700$, and $\Lambda_B=-1400$.
+Therefore, their impact on results in this paper is negligible.}.
 We use the publicly abailable data on the Gravitational Wave Open Science Center (https://www.gw-openscience.org) released by the LIGO-Virgo-KAGRA (LVK) Collaborations~\cite{LIGOScientific:2019lzm}.

 As a sanity check, we compare the results for GW170817 and GW190425 by using the old and corrected versions of the \texttt{PNTidal} model for $|\chi_{1z,2z}| \leq 0.05$ and the upper frequency cutoff $f_\mathrm{high}=1000~\mathrm{Hz}$.
 We show the results for representative model, the \texttt{TF2+\_PNTidal} model.
 We find good agreement between the marginalized symmetric 90\% credible intervals of the binary tidal deformability $\tilde{\Lambda}$ by using the old and corrected versions of the \texttt{PNTidal} model as expected by the tidal phase difference shown in Fig.~\ref{fig:PhaseDifference_PN_Kyoto_NRTidal} as follows: $579^{+486}_{-437}$ with the old model and $574^{+485}_{-425}$ with the corrected model for GW170817, and $297^{+589}_{-266}$ with the old model and $295^{+578}_{-265}$ with the corrected model for GW190425.
 The log Bayes factor between the old and corrected model, $\log\mathrm{BF}_\mathrm{corrected/old}=0.25$ for GW170817 and $-0.15$ for GW190425, which shows no preference for the corrected model against the old model.